Shared Parental Leave

-- A ‘maternity/adoption leave curtailment notice’ from the mother/primary adopter setting out when s/he proposes to end their maternity/adoption leave (unless the mother/primary adopter has already returned to work from maternity/adoption leave);
+- A ‘maternity/adoption leave curtailment notice’ from the birth parent/primary adopter setting out when they propose to end their maternity/adoption leave (unless the birth parent/primary adopter has already returned to work from maternity/adoption leave);

-- A ‘notice of entitlement and intention’ from the employee giving an initial, non-binding indication of each period of shared parental leave that s/he is requesting; and
+- A ‘notice of entitlement and intention’ from the employee giving an initial, non-binding indication of each period of shared parental leave that they are requesting; and

-- A ‘period of leave notice’ from the employee setting out the start and end date of each period of shared parental leave that s/he is requesting.
+- A ‘period of leave notice’ from the employee setting out the start and end date of each period of shared parental leave that they are requesting.

-In order for a period of SPL to commence the eligible mother/primary adopter will have to curtail their maternity/adoption leave in one of two ways:
+In order for a period of SPL to commence the eligible birth parent/primary adopter will have to curtail their maternity/adoption leave in one of two ways:

-- S/he can return to work before the end of the maternity/adoption leave period thus bringing their maternity/adoption leave to an end.
-As now, a mother/primary adopter will be able to end their maternity/adoption leave before the end of the 52 week entitlement by giving 8 weeks’ notice of their planned return to work.
-Once s/he has returned to work, the mothers/primary adopters maternity will end and cannot be restarted, or:
+- They can return to work before the end of the maternity/adoption leave period thus bringing their maternity/adoption leave to an end.
+As now, a birth parent/primary adopter will be able to end their maternity/adoption leave before the end of the 52 week entitlement by giving 8 weeks’ notice of their planned return to work.
+Once they have returned to work, the birth parent/primary adopters maternity will end and cannot be restarted, or:

-- S/he can give notice to us to end their maternity/adoption leave on a date in the future that the mother/primary adopter specifies by submitting a ‘notice of entitlement and intention’.
+- They can give notice to us to end their maternity/adoption leave on a date in the future that the birth parent/primary adopter specifies by submitting a ‘notice of entitlement and intention’.

-The mother/primary adopter should give notice to curtail their maternity/adoption leave.
+The birth parent/primary adopter should give notice to curtail their maternity/adoption leave.
 The maternity/adoption leave curtailment notice must be in writing and state the date on which maternity/adoption leave is to end.
 That date must be:

 - After the compulsory two weeks maternity/adoption leave period

-- At least 8 weeks after the date on which the mother/primary adopter gave the maternity/adoption leave curtailment notice
+- At least 8 weeks after the date on which the birth parent/primary adopter gave the maternity/adoption leave curtailment notice

 - At least one week before what would be the end of the additional maternity/adoption leave period.